dudelson/website/_posts/2015-06-26-uva-10258-contest-scoreboard.md

 ---
-title: "UVA 10258: Contest Scoreboard"
+title: "UVa 10258: Contest Scoreboard"
 tags: uva 2d-array implementation
 ---
 I did not think that [UVa 10258: Contest Scoreboard](https://uva.onlinejudge.org/index.php?option=com_onlinejudge&Itemid=8&page=show_problem&category=24&problem=1199) was a well-written problem.
 The problem statement did not specify the expected behavior well.
 I imagine this problem was the subject of many clarification requests when it was used in competition.
 Then again, I probably just need to practice reading problem statements carefully.<!--more--> Things I got wrong in this problem included: